UncertainLab/Enlsip.jl/paper/paper.md

 The ``ENLSIP`` solver incorporates an iterative Gauss-Newton method.
 At each iteration, the algorithm solves an approximation of the original problem \eqref{eq:cnlls} obtained by first linearizing both residuals and constraints in a small neighborhood of the current point.
 Then, a subset of constraints is formed with all the equality constraints and some inequality constraints that are then treated as equalities for the ongoing iteration.
 The strategy implemented by the authors to select the appropriate inequality constraints at each iteration follows the principles exposed in chapter 6 of @gillmurraywright:1985.
 This results in a subproblem with a linear least-squares objective and linear equality constraints that is solved with a null-space type method [@nocedalwright:2006, chapter 15].

-To our knowledge, there is no proof of convergence for the method in ENLSIP, although local convergence at a linear rate can be expected from the Gauss-Newton paradigm.
+To our knowledge, there is no proof of convergence for the method implemented in ENLSIP, although local convergence at a linear rate can be expected from the Gauss-Newton paradigm.
 In practice, the algorithm performs better when the starting point is relatively close to a solution of the problem.
+However, the algorithm is not designed for large scale least squares.
+Performance tend, indeed, to deteriorate on problems with a few hundreds of parameters and constraints $(n+\ell \geq 200)$ and more than a thousand residuals $(m\geq 1000)$.

 ## From Fortran77 to Julia